PioniaPHP-project/pionia-docs/content/docs/documentation/building-api/api-versioning.md

 ## Who this is for

-Northwind Studio is shipping DeskFlow v2 with breaking payload changes.
+Pionia Shop is shipping Pionia Shop v2 with breaking payload changes.
 You need **two API versions running in parallel** — `/api/v1/` for existing clients and `/api/v2/` for the new contract.

 ## What you will learn

 - Creating a `V2Switch` class and registering it in `settings.ini`
-- Which DeskFlow changes warrant a new version vs a new action on `v1`
+- Which Pionia Shop changes warrant a new version vs a new action on `v1`
 - How each version gets its own ping and service catalog

 ## Before you start